-Fire Fighting Equipment: No less than 2 fire extinguishers must be present in the site camp.
-The extinguishers must be in a working condition and recently serviced.
-A fire extinguisher must always be present wherever any "hot works" (e.g. welding, grinding etc.) are taking place.
-It is recommended that all construction workers receive basic training in fire prevention and basic fire-fighting techniques, and are informed of the emergency procedure to follow in the event of accidental fires (also see Chapter
+No less than 2 fire extinguishers must be present in the site camp.
+The extinguishers must be in a working condition and within their service period.
+A fire extinguisher must always be present wherever any "hot works" (e.g., welding, grinding etc.) are taking place.
+It is recommended that all construction workers receive basic training in fire prevention and basic fire-fighting techniques and are informed of the emergency procedure to follow in the event of accidental fires.

-13).
 No open fires may be made on the construction site during any phase of the project.
+Construction workers may make small, contained fires (e.g., for warming or cooking purposes), within the site camp provided the small fire is encircled by a corrugated iron structure, drum or similar, to prevent wind-blown cinders from causing fires elsewhere.
+Such fires may not be left unattended and must be thoroughly extinguished after use.
 No smoking must be allowed on the construction site.
-In the case of accidental fires the contractor shall alert the Local Authority's Fire Department as soon as a fire starts and not wait until the fire can no longer be controlled.
+In the case of accidental fires, the contractor must (if required) alert the Local Authority's Fire Department as soon as a fire starts prior to the fire becoming uncontrollable.